aryanX23/obsidian_notes/System Design/LLD/LLD Basics.md

 - Write *Clean* Code.
 - Code should be *flexible* and *maintainable*.
 - Code should be *easy to test*.

+All of these below design patterns aims to enforce [[SOLID Principles]] throughout the program.
 # Low Level Design Pattern Categories

 ## Creational Design Patterns